Generative Design for Manufacturing | Autodesk Fusion

 How to buy

-Quickly identify solutions to minimize mass and material use while maintaining performance standards, meeting design goals, and respecting engineering constraints.
+Quickly identify solutions to minimise mass and material use while maintaining performance standards, meeting design goals and respecting engineering constraints.

-Evaluate multiple manufacturing methods using generative design and discover solutions to improve and optimize product durability and eliminate areas of weakness.
+Evaluate multiple manufacturing methods using generative design and discover solutions to improve and optimise product durability and eliminate areas of weakness.

 Explore a range of design solutions that allow you to consolidate multiple components into solid parts, reducing assembly costs and simplifying your supply chain.